opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ### Editing and updating a data source connection

 To make changes to the data source connection, select a connection in the list on the **Data Sources** main page.
-The connection details window opens.
+The **Connection Details** window opens.

 To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and select **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
-To change the **Authentication Method**, choose a different authentication method, enter your credentials if applicable, and then select **Save changes** in the lower-right corner of the screen.
+To change the **Authentication Method**, choose a different authentication method, enter your credentials (if applicable), and then select **Save changes** in the lower-right corner of the screen.
 The changes are saved.

 When **Username & Password** is the selected authentication method, you can update the password by choosing **Update stored password** next to the **Password** field.
 In the pop-up window, enter a a new password in the first field and then enter it again in the second field to confirm.
 Select **Update stored password** in the pop-up window.
 The new password is saved.
 Select **Test connection** to confirm that the connection is valid.